AsterRJ/Workflow-Builder/README.md

 ## 7. Possible Extensions

 * Include training the local LLM of choice on your specific datatsets to ensure responses are structured in ways you may expect.
-* Add in a RAG setup to create an internal chat assistant based on previous knowledge.
+* Add in a RAG setup to provide rich information instead of pre-made json files retrieved from the backend.
 * Add authentication and multi-user support.
 * Add tests that call the n8n webhook and validate expected JSON structure.